Live your dreams with Dutchie’s Second Life Furniture and Homes

 Dutchie uses only the very best animations made by Second Life’s best animators.
 Otherwise, Froukje makes her animations herself with Poser.
 Dutchie’s Second Life furniture works with the now open source AVsitter scripts.

-Dutchie offers the very best, most beautiful and realistic animations in Second Life, specifically designed to promote immersion and social interaction in virtual reality.
-Among Dutchie’s animated engines is also adult furniture with high-quality Second Life sex animations.
+Dutchie offers the very best, most beautiful, and realistic sex furniture in Second Life, specifically designed to promote immersion and social interaction in virtual reality.
+Dutchie’s adult furniture is famous for having the highest quality Second Life sex animations.
 We include the newest techniques, lately even with Bento hand animations, which leads to even more beauty and realism.

 The erotic animations Dutchie uses are the very best, long and expressive, and they cover a wide spectrum of sexual fantasies.